 Specialized Fan/Get Rowdy Zone:

-Event sponsor Specialized and Village Cycles are setting up a Fanzone on stage 8 on Sunday 10 February - this will be the place for spectators and supporters to gather, make some noise, get rowdy, enjoy some hospitality from Specialized and basically have a damn good time.
+Event sponsor Specialized and Village Cycles are setting up a Fanzone on one of the stages (TBA).
+This will be the place for spectators and supporters to gather, make some noise, get rowdy, enjoy some hospitality from Specialized and basically have a damn good time.
 It will have easy access and be a great viewing spot.
 More info nearer the event - but get your supporters lined up now, they won't want to miss the action.

 Ibis Prize Package: